underdogg-forks/vueforum/readme.md

 - Markdown support for creating posts. *All posts are stored in database as Markdown and are converted to HTML, when needed*

 ##Commands
-There are a couple of commands for use with this application:
-- When the 'to-be' Administrator registers for an account, it is necessary to execute the ```alter:role``` command via command line, after they have registered, passing in the id of the ```User``` and the role (i.e. ```admin```).
-Eg. ```php artisan alter:role 1 admin```.
-This is currently the only logical way of elevating a specific user, when no other ```admin```s exist.
-- The local storage of avatars will have to be cleaned every now and then.
-To do so, execute the following command ```php artisan clear:avatars```.
-They exist in the application storage, as they are uploaded to the applications storage, before being uploaded to Amazon's S3. *They are currently not being automatically deleted from local storage after uploading to S3*.

 ##Functionality
 - ```User```s can register and create ```Topic```s and ```Post```s.